davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

-In this section we integrate the results of our thermal modeling with our petrogenetic findings on the Crystal Knob xenoliths, regional crustal structure and evolution, and the timing and map position of xenolith entrainment.
-Of the three plausible scenarios depicted for the evolution of the sub-Crystal Knob mantle lithosphere in @fig:neogene_sections, we reject the shallow slab window emplaced asthenosphere case based on our thermal modeling presented above.
+In this section we integrate the results of our thermal modeling with our petrogenetic findings on the Crystal Knob xenoliths, regional crustal structure and evolution, and the timing and location of xenolith entrainment.
+Of the three plausible scenarios depicted for the evolution of the sub-Crystal Knob mantle lithosphere in @fig:neogene_sections, we reject the scenario of asthenosphere emplaced in a shallow slab window, based on our thermal modeling presented above.
 The Monterey plate stalled slab and underplated Farallon plate mantle nappe cases are equally plausible based on our thermal modeling.
-Based on a wide spectrum of geologic and geodynamic factors, that were discussed above, we dismiss the notion suggested by @Pikser2012 of a regionally extensive Monterey Plate "dangling slab" extending far to the east of the San Andreas fault.
+Based on the wide spectrum of geologic and geodynamic factors discussed above, we dismiss the notion suggested by @Pikser2012 of a regionally extensive Monterey Plate "dangling slab" extending far to the east of the San Andreas fault.

-Depending on the original scale of Monterey Plate underthrusting beneath the southern California borderland [@fig:neogene_sections], its structural integrity following its coupling to borderland transrotational rifting, and on what proportion of the partially subducted plate is now represented by the detached portion that forms the Transverse Ranges high-wave speed anomaly [@fig:context], an argument could be made that an underthrust portion of the Monterey Plate has been translated northwards horizontally beneath the Crystal Knob eruption site
+Depending on the original scale of the subducted portion of the Monterey Plate beneath the southern California borderland [@fig:neogene_sections], its structural integrity following its coupling to borderland transrotational rifting, and the potential correspondence of the partially subducted plate to the detached portion that forms the Transverse Ranges high-wave speed anomaly [@fig:context], an argument could be made that an underthrust portion of the Monterey Plate has been translated northwards horizontally beneath the Crystal Knob eruption site